Featured Harp Music

 Please Note: Beginning September 2023, Reigning Harps is using MP3 files to enable audio playback of Featured Harp Music scores.
 To hear playback of the tune, simply click the MP3 Audio link.
 To see or print out the score, use the PDF link.

-Spring’s Featured Harp Music:
+Summer’s Featured Harp Music:

 Music Archive: click here to see previous Featured Harp Music scores